-For a long time, Los Angeles had the reputation of being more of a dieter’s town than a food-lover’s haven.
+Once upon a time, Los Angeles had the reputation of being a dieter’s town more than a food-lover’s haven.
 A place where diners were more concerned about celebrity sightings than James Beard Awards and the word Michelin only referred to tires.
 Thankfully, that is no longer the case and the question is no longer what to but where to eat in Los Angeles.

 DON'T SKIP BREAKFAST

-Breakfast is very much a thing in LA, and, despite popular belief, it’s not because we’re a city full of starry-eyed freelancers with time to kill.
-It’s because here there's breakfast for all types of eaters.
-There are plenty of places to get a decent plate of eggs, but these beloved spots have innovative food, top tier coffee and a relaxed neighborhood vibes that keep locals coming back.
+Breakfast is very much a thing in LA, and, despite popular belief, it’s not because we’re a city full of starry-eyed freelancers with time to kill but because there's something for everyone.
+There are plenty of places to get a decent plate of eggs, but these beloved breakfast spots have innovative food, top tier coffee and a relaxed neighborhood vibes that keep locals coming back.

-Skeptical about dropping money first thing in the morning?
-Try the “Game Over” bagel sandwich from the Yeastie Boys Bagel Truck, which conveniently parks outside of various third-wave coffee shops around the city.
+For a quick breakfast in Los Angeles, try the “Game Over” bagel sandwich from the Yeastie Boys Bagel Truck, which conveniently parks outside of some of the best coffee shops in Los Angeles.
 Soft scrambled egg with peppered bacon, sliced tomato, cheese and jalapeño spread is like a full brunch smeared onto a freshly-boiled bagel.
-Another local favorite for the budget-conscious is Homestate, LA’s only Texas-style taco joint.

 For a touch of sophistication with a side of something sweet in Mid City, do brunch at Republique.
 Their display case of elegant pastries and irresistible savory items like a pork belly sausage breakfast sandwich is a pleasant reminder why breakfast is the most important meal of the day.

 Local's Tip: If you want to try Sqirl but find the long line intimidating, skip to the front for a coffee and pastry to go.